gomesdasilva/ACTIN/README.md

 `actin -f ../fits/*/*e2ds_A.fits -i I_CaII I_Ha -s ../output -p same -del True -tl Gl273 Gl581`

 This will execute ACTIN for all the subdirectories inside `../fits/` with files ending with `e2ds_A.fits`, calculate the indices `I_CaII` and `I_Ha`, output the data to `../output/star_names`, save spectra of the line regions to the same directory as data, and, before running the code, delete any output file that was previously there, in this case `Gl273_e2ds_actin.rdb` and `Gl581_e2ds_actin.rdb` files.
 Only fits files belonging to the stars chosen in `-tl` will be read, in this case `Gl273` and `Gl581`.
 In this case, the flux is not weighted (-w None, default) and is normalised by the number of pixels in the passband (-n npixels, default).

+For issues, problems and support write to jntgds(at)gmail.com